ussdeveloper/foldersLock/README.md

     └── 9/
 ```

-A progress bar will indicate the creation process, showing the current level being processed and the percentage completion.
+A progress bar will indicate the creation process, showing the target depth and the percentage completion.